LunarFlash/StyleTransferMachineLearning/README.md

 python -m pip install jupyter
 ```

-* In a new Jupyter Notebook run:
+* In a new Jupyter Notebook from this project's root folder run:
 ```
 import turicreate as tc
 style = tc.load_images('./trainingdata/style')